hyurl/asrpc/README.md

 If `port` is provided, the instance binds to an network port, and communicate through network card.
-This is mainly used when the server and client are run in different machine, or in cluster on Windows.
-If the server and client are in different machine (even under different domain), the `host` option must be provided (on the client side, optional on the server side).
+This is mainly used when the server and client are run in different machines, or in cluster on Windows.
+If the server and client are in different machines (even under different domain), the `host` option must be provided (on the client side, optional on the server side).

-If `options` is provided, it is an object that contains (all optional) `path`, `port`, `host` and `timeout`, the first three are corresponding to the individual options talked above, while `timeout` is a number in milliseconds and the default value is `5000`.
+If `options` is provided, it is an object that contains `path`, `port`, `host` and `timeout` (all optional), the first three are corresponding to the individual options talked above, while `timeout` is a number in milliseconds and the default value is `5000`.